andrewjsiu/nlp-project/README.md

-# NLP: Analyzing Healthcare Reviews and Predicting Their Usefulness

 ## Table of Contents

-1. Motivation
-2. Text Preprocessing
+1. Text Preprocessing
-3. Predicting Review Usefulness with Word2Vec Features
+2. Predicting Review Usefulness with Word2Vec Features
-4. Predicting Review Usefulness with Doc2Vec Features
+3. Predicting Review Usefulness with Doc2Vec Features

-### Motivation
+## NLP: Analyzing Healthcare Reviews and Predicting Review Usefulness

 How much can we learn from healthcare reviews written by patients?
 Patients are no experts, but they do have the first-hand experience of a treatment and know exactly how they feel before and after the treatment.
 To go beyond the individual subjective experience, the community can also vote on the usefulness of a review.